-Soft on the inside, slightly crisp on the outside, these nutty molasses cookies bring the flavors of the season to your holiday cookie tray.
+Soft on the inside, slightly crisp on the outside, these nutty small batch Peanut Butter Molasses Cookies bring the flavors of the season to your holiday cookie tray.

 For the past several years I’ve made chocolate gingersnap cookies to bring into work.
-This year, I wanted to go sans chocolate with Peanut Butter Molasses Cookies.
+This year, I wanted to go sans chocolate with small batch Peanut Butter Molasses Cookies.
 These soft nutty cookies with a slightly crisp exterior will spice up the holiday without needing any chocolate (says this chocoholic).

 Every Christmas, I bake cookies for everyone, whether it’s exchanging with friends via snail mail, bringing them into work to share, or making them for